SHaroonShah/Readme-Developers-Hub---Production/docs/🚧 USER GUIDES/authorisation/change-password.md

 > 3. *Avoid common words or phrases.*
 > 4. *Monitor for breaches.*
 >
-> *For more information on how to set up a strong password, refer to the[ guidelines for choosing a string password](https://docs.intersoftsapient.net/docs/guidelines-for-choosing-strong-password#/) section.*
+> *For more information on how to set up a strong password, refer to the[ guidelines for choosing a strong password](https://docs.intersoftsapient.net/docs/guidelines-for-choosing-strong-password#/) section.*

 <br />